 Everyone needs enough to make ends meet.
 The process for applying for a benefit should be without complications.
 The transition from business owner to a WINZ benefit should be simplified – with everything under the one roof. easier, and accessible.
 Renegotiate some of the recommendations made by the Welfare Expert Advisory Group.
 Food grants are a high priority with many beneficiaries.
 More money will cater better for those with specific dietary needs.

 Public transport for the disabled living in New Zealand should be accessible and affordable.
 Increased access to public transport should counteract and minimise some of the impact on climate change.

-Through our sister organisation Business Crisis Support Assn NZ, we need will continue supporting business owners (including bankrupts) who have experienced business loss, significant trauma, and the impact on mental health.
+Through our sister organisation Business Crisis Support Assn NZ, we continue supporting business owners (including bankrupts) who have experienced business loss, significant trauma, and the impact on mental health.
 We will continue our work towards educating, teaching tolerance, acceptance, validation of those who have experienced significant trauma due to business loss and provide business advice that is going to be of real benefit to people.
 Business owners who have lost everything need support rather than judgement.
 We will continue our discussion regarding the acknowledgement of the special skills this group brings pre and post business loss.
-We will continue our work with the Mental Health Foundation NZ in bringing together an educational resource for anyone working with business owners who have experienced significant trauma.

 Accounting – present petition – change nz accounting law